 Managing Opt-In / Obtaining Consent

-Audience Manager customers could store user consent for various use cases such as advertising or personalization as traits in Audience Manager.
-Building segments with these traits will then include only users providing the respective consent for each of these use cases.
+Audience Manager customers have the ability to store user consent for various use cases such as advertising or personalization as traits in Audience Manager.
+Segments you build with these traits will then include only users providing the respective consent for each of these use cases.
 Please note that using this approach does not stop data collection but will only impact data usage when you send segments for activation.
-When users withdraw their consent, you can remove these traits from user profile using the Audience Manager inbound batch process or Audience Manager opt-out process as detailed below.
+When users withdraw their consent, you can remove these traits from the user profile using the Audience Manager inbound batch process or Audience Manager opt-out process as detailed below.

 Managing Opt-Out / Withdrawal of Consent

-Second Party Data Providers are generally also Data Controllers and own the process for obtaining any needed consent from the Data Subject to share data with their second party data partners.
-It is your responsibility, as an Audience Manager Customer, to determine if the Second Party Data Provider has obtained the necessary consent for your use case.
+Second Party Partners are generally also Data Controllers and own the process for obtaining any needed consent from the Data Subject to share data with their second party data partners.
+It is your responsibility, as an Audience Manager Customer, to determine if the Second Party Partner has obtained the necessary consent for your use case.
 More details on obtaining consent is covered above.

-Third Party Data Providers are also Data Controllers and own their process for obtaining consent and managing access/delete/correction requests.
-Adobe is proactively requesting that Data Providers update their company profile information within Adobe Audience Finder with additional information on user data collection.
-Information will be sourced from the Data Providers and is updated on a regular basis.
-However, it is up to each Audience Manager Customer to determine that the Third Party Data Provider has obtained the necessary consent for that customer’s use case.
-Adobe makes no representations about the scope or validity of the consent obtained or reported by a Third Party Data Provider for a given use case.
+Audience Marketplace Third Party Partners are also Data Controllers and own their process for obtaining consent and managing access/delete/correction requests.
+Adobe is proactively requesting that Audience Marketplace Third Party Partners update their company profile information within Adobe Audience Finder with additional information on user data collection.
+Information will be sourced from the Audience Marketplace Third Party Partners and is updated on a regular basis.
+However, it is up to each Audience Manager Customer to determine that the Audience Marketplace Third Party Partner has obtained the necessary consent for that customer’s use case.
+Adobe makes no representations about the scope or validity of the consent obtained or reported by an Audience Marketplace Third Party Partner for a given use case.